-- Allow enough physical space for item retrieval.
-This is important in large warehouses.
-Never condense space solely to stock more inventory.
+- Allow enough room for item retrieval.
+This is important in large warehouse spaces.
+Never condense space solely for more inventory storage.

 - Proactively refresh shelving and bins.
 If your staff needs to reach at awkward angles to get a product, your shelving needs to be adjusted.

 Operational efficiency is one of the most important principles of warehousing because daily success depends on it.
-Establishing a one-way warehouse flow is always smart.
+Establishing one-way warehouse logistics is always smart.
 A one-way flow means all product that’s brought into the warehouse is only processed in one direction, including returns.
-This method reduces bottlenecks, allows staff to move around comfortably, and ensures returns don’t get mixed with new stock.
+This method reduces bottlenecks, allows staff to move around comfortably, and ensures each RMA number and returns don't get mixed with new stock.

-If you haven't yet created a one-way flow for your warehouse, skilled warehouse managers can help.
+If you haven't yet created a one-way flow for your warehouse space, skilled warehouse managers can help.
 Putting together a great warehouse manager job description is useful in attracting someone with relevant experience.
-It's also wise to include a realistic warehouse manager salary in your job posting.
+It's also wise to include a competitive warehouse manager salary in your job posting.

 More than half of consumers ages 18-34 expect same-day delivery.
 More than 60% of consumers are willing to pay more for same-day delivery.
-These statistics show fast shipping is a modern-day benchmark.
+These statistics show fast shipping and distribution is a modern-day necessity.

-Your business should offer it wherever possible.
+Your company should offer it wherever possible.
 You can also improve your shipping speed with the help of a warehouse management system.

-Warehouses have a lot going on each day.
-This includes receiving, stocking, picking and packing, administrative work, and shipping.
+Warehouse logistics involve a lot.
+Such activities include receiving, stocking, picking and packing, administrative work, and eCommerce shipping.
 Not to mention, cleaning and maintenance.
-As a result, communication between delivery drivers, warehouse staff, and pickup drivers should be clear and concise.
+As a result, communication between delivery drivers, warehouse staff, and 3PL companies should be clear and concise.
 This supports prompt deliveries and a positive working environment.